vibetrace/api/README.markdown

     }
     ````

 4. `DELETE https://app.vibetrace.com/api/v3/apps/:appId/items/:itemId`

  - usefull when an item is no longer in the app's collection and should be removed from Vibetrace's recommendation engine.
  - for `:itemId` use the `id` specified when the item was created.
 Note that it's the app's responsability to make sure these id's are accurate.
 This API will only check for it's uniqueness.
  - if sucessful, the response will be `204 No Content` to notify the app that the resource no longer exists
  - _NOTE_ For reasons of efficiency, this method does not check if the item exists.
 If it doesn't it will still return `204 No Content`.
  - below is an example of using `curl` to delete an existing item:

     ````bash
     curl --request DELETE --user "qzWbFPd967X/Zuy8HkcZqY1Dwms=:aSZLslkKS09dMkYzDWlj43L93Os=" --insecure https://app.vibetrace.com/api/v3/apps/50d9b2f2cc38a48b1e000007/items/1
     ````

- - the response will be empty
+ - the response payload will be empty

 Events
 ------
 `https://app.vibetrace.com/api/v3/apps/:appId/events`

 Allows apps to register user's events with Vibetrace and to receive recommendations in real-time based on this and previous events.

-App can only write events on Vibetrace, thus only POST endpoint is exposed
+App can only _write_ events to Vibetrace, thus only POST endpoints are exposed.

-**NOTE** that it's the app's responsability to make sure the information received is accurate.
+**NOTE** The app is responsable to make sure the information sent to Vibetrace is accurate.
 Sending inconsistent values will result in poor recommendations.
+If you encounter dificulties, please contact us at [alext@vibetrace.com](mailto:alext@vibetrace.com)

 1. `POST https://app.vibetrace.com/api/v3/apps/:appId/events/viewitem`

  - `Accept: application/json`
  - `Content-Type: application/json`
  - registers an `itemView` event on Vibetrace.
 Events are unique and immutable.